-Can’t say that I’ve noticed much of a difference between brands or even the human-food version.
+I can’t say that I’ve noticed much of a difference between brands or even the human-food version.
 It’s okay food.
-I know it’s important for the tangs, butterflies and angels.
-Can’t say I get excited about it.
+I know it’s important for tangs, butterflies, and angels.
+I can’t say I get excited about it.

 What is my overall saltwater fish food favorite?